aliagowani/Deep_Learning_Customer_Classification/README.md

 ## Evaluating Output & Performance of a Neural Network for Small-Sized Insurance Company

-This project is a Proof of Concept (POC) evaluating the output & performance of a Neural Network (NN) for a small-sized insurance company.
+This project is a Proof of Concept (POC) project evaluating the output & performance of a Neural Network (NN) for a small-sized insurance company.
 We want to prove that applying Data Science principals and deep learning models can provide value to all size of businesses and with limited dastaset.

 We leverage a real-case data from Texas Giant Insurance (TGI).
 TGI focuses on providing commercial and personal insurance programs to its clients.
 TGI is an independent insurance company with an in-depth knowledge of multiple insurance products and carriers.
 They proactively provide service to their policyholders and present them to their clients.